UdayrajJhala/Typing-Test/README.md

 # Typing Test

-A minimalistic typing test game made using javascript, HTML and CSS.
+A minimalistic typing speed game made using javascript, HTML and CSS.

 ## Live